-The subtle difference between using a teaming agreement and a joint venture agreement is that a teaming agreement essential identifies the prime contractor and subcontractor and discusses the roles of each to the government.
-In a joint venture arrangement, a third entity is the actual offeror and not the individual entities.
+The subtle difference between using a teaming agreement and a joint venture agreement is that a teaming agreement essentially identifies the prime contractor and subcontractor and discusses the roles of each to the government.
+In a joint venture arrangement, a third entity is an actual offeror and not the individual entities.

 There are two subcontracting related problems facing most government contractors:

 - Failure to anticipate the road ahead!
 Problem: Though 79% of today’s government contractor executives say responding quickly to change is the only way to survive our current federal procurement challenges, only 1 in 3 are even able to identify threats before they strike, much less proactively position their business for growth.
 Solution: knowing the differences between a teaming agreement and a joint venture arrangement will give companies the power to predict the future based on the type of procurement, the problems, and risks that can arise and act on it.
 The risk when engaging with another contractor, harnessed by the power of understanding the SBA’s new rules, brings prime government contractors to the forefront of their industry, ready to compete to win.

 - Lack of follow-through!
 Problem:53% of business leaders surveyed admitted their organizations are ineffective in making the right decisions about how/when to respond to procurement legislative changes such as the new SBA rules on limitations on subcontracting and affiliation.
 Solution: Know when to uses teaming agreements versus when to engage in joint ventures, during the pre-planning stages of bidding on new government contracts.
 Not only will you be prepared for your competition’s challenges but the risk of non-performance will be significantly reduced.

 Government contractors often decide to enter into a teaming agreement or a joint venture agreement to get larger government contracts.

 Whether you enter into a teaming agreement or joint venture contract, there are subtle differences and rules that govern each.